himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 The pipeline runs an integration test suite I am working on.
 It contains mostly sequential stages, but there are a few that run in parallel.
-Specifically, there are provisioning and tear-down stages, that each run in across the number of components we want to run the integration testing with.
+Specifically, there are provisioning and tear-down stages, one for each of the components we want to use during the testing.

 <a href="../../img/posts/jenkins-parallel-stashing/pipeline.png"><img alt="Pipeline stages" src="../../img/posts/jenkins-parallel-stashing/pipeline.png" style="max-width: 100%;"/></a>
 <div class="caption">Pipeline stages</div>